Allie Ostrander: Personal life

 Ostrander has an older sister, Taylor, who was a runner at NCAA Division III Willamette University.

 Ostrander frequently competes in the Mount Marathon Race in Seward, Alaska, which she began running in grade school.
 She won the half-distance, junior version of the race six consecutive times from 2009 to 2014.
 In 2015, in her first senior race, Ostrander finished under the standing 25-year-old female record, but was beaten by world skyrunning champion Emelie Forsberg.
 In 2017, Ostrander won with her best time to date, 49:19.

 In 2021, Ostrander was hospitalized for treatment of an unspecified eating disorder.
 She had previously run in the 2021 Olympic Trials, setting a personal best of 9:26.96 for the 3000m steeplechase while finishing in 8th place in the finals.
 She uses social media to raise awareness about eating disorders and provide support to runners experiencing similar challenges.

-Her fiancé is Spencer Brown, a former Brooks Beasts middle-distance runner and host of YouTube channel The Athlete Special.
+Her husband is Spencer Brown, a former Brooks Beasts middle-distance runner and host of YouTube channel The Athlete Special.